Is it us, or has the word equity eclipsed equality. Surely, they seem the same, but the difference is what makes both matter to reform of any kind.

 Equity (n) : the quality of being fair and impartial OR giving more to those who need.

 Equality (n): the quality of sameness or equal value.

 Some urban schools, like the academy I attended in Harlem, exemplified this trend while I was a student there.
-My principal not only afforded high-quality and high-expectations for every student, but a plethora of out of school opportunities that changed my life.
-I traveled to Japan, learned two languages, learned Entrepreneurial Mindset, went to Summer College, and created great associations with education and school that fuels my passion for its ameliorative and transformative effects.
+My principal afforded his students high-quality and high-expectations and a plethora of out of school opportunities that changed my life.
+I traveled to Japan, learned two languages, learned Entrepreneurial Mindset, went to Summer College, and created great associations with education and school that continues to fuel my passion for its ameliorative and transformative effects.
 He went out of his way to ensure he met the right people who could pay for his students to have the same things that students out in Scarsdale had.
-Fortunately for me, the hard work of my principal and Upward Bound coordinators to fill the opportunity gaps I had as a low-income black student from Harlem changed my life and trajectory.
+Fortunately, for me, the hard work of my principal and Upward Bound coordinators to fill the opportunity gaps I had as a low-income black student from Harlem changed my life and trajectory.

 I know for a fact that quality out of school and extended learning time can be more than just test prep.
 It is crucial time for students to explore what learning feels like uninhibited and free.
 We want students to be curious lifelong learners, but they must have the right opportunities to be curious and learn their way.